 Using Project Server 2007 with Portfolio Server 2007

-A Branch Banking Division of one of the leading financial services organization in South Africa with 680 branches saw the need to better align projects at its branches with its business strategy, and to gain a single view of multiple projects in every branch.
-Having already implemented the Microsoft EPM Solution with Microsoft Project Server, the Branch Banking was also looking for enhanced portfolio management functions.
-It chose the Microsoft Portfolio Management solution as the best for future growth, given its acquisition of the Microsoft Office Project Server.
-The 2007 solution gave the Branch Banking PMs an end-to-end integrated project and portfolio management tool that helped to deliver new business value and ensure excellence in project execution.
+A branch banking division of one of the leading financial services organizations in South Africa with 680 branches saw the need to better align projects at its branches with its business strategy and to gain a single view of multiple projects in every branch.
+Having already implemented the Microsoft EPM solution with Microsoft Project Server, the branch banking was also looking for enhanced portfolio management functions.
+It chose the Microsoft Portfolio Management solution as the best for future growth, given its acquisition of Microsoft Office Project Server.
+The 2007 solution gave the branch banking project managers an end-to-end integrated project and portfolio management tool that helped to deliver new business value and ensure excellence in project execution.

-They could achieve better collaboration amongst the PMs and the management team.
-The solution was also deployed for an IT Development Division which had more than 450 users.
-Migration to Project Server 2010 will be a much shorter journey because the company will be able to migrate all of the data and processes from the previous version directly to Project Server 2010.
+They could achieve better collaboration among the project managers and the management team.
+The solution was also deployed for an IT development division with more than 450 users.
+Migration to Project Server 2010 will be[AU: future tense OK?
+OK to leave 2010 here and end of sentence?] a much shorter journey because the company will be able to migrate all of the data and processes from the previous version directly to Project Server 2010.

-Looking ahead, organizations similar to the Branch Banking Division cited above will be able to leverage Microsoft Project Server 2010—in this case offering international financial organizations unified views of all work in one central location using the Project 2010 Demand Management capabilities.
-With Project Server 2010 the Project and Portfolio Management Department(s) can:
+Looking ahead, organizations similar to the branch banking division will be able to leverage Microsoft Project Server 2010—in this case offering international financial organizations unified views of all work in one central location using the Project 2010 demand management capabilities.
+With Project Server 2010, project and portfolio management departments can:

-Build governance workflows to subject different types of work requests to the appropriate controls throughout the lifecycle of the issue or project
+Build governance workflows to subject different types of work requests to the appropriate controls throughout the lifecycle of the issue or project.

-Standardize and streamline data collection by using configurable forms and business case templates
+Standardize and streamline data collection by using configurable forms and business case templates.

-Capture all requests in a central repository to enhance visibility
+Capture all requests in a central repository to enhance visibility.

-One unified Project Server 2010 system can run through the entire lifecycle of the projects right from selection to implementation.
-The following is a quick example of the steps:
+One unified Project Server 2010 system can run through the entire lifecycle of projects, from selection to implementation.
+A brief example of the 15 steps follows[AU: these are sequential steps?
+If not, should they be set as bulleted items?].

-Create custom proposal templates
+Create custom proposal templates.

-Create a Web page to submit proposals
+Create a Web page to submit proposals.

-Define the lifecycle for a project
+Define the lifecycle for a project.

-Create the approval process for a proposal
+Create the approval process for a proposal.

-Assess proposals through business strategy alignment
+Assess proposals through business strategy alignment.

-Approve proposals
+Approve proposals.

-Create project schedules and assign resources for proposed projects
+Create project schedules and assign resources for proposed projects.

-Define business drivers
+Define business drivers.

-Prioritize business drivers
+Prioritize business drivers.

-Capture project proposals
+Capture project proposals.

-Create analyses and prioritizing projects
+Create analyses and prioritize projects.

-Analyze portfolios based on high-level cost constraints
+Analyze portfolios based on high-level cost constraints.

-Analyze portfolios based on high-level resource constraints
+Analyze portfolios based on high-level resource constraints.

-Commit selection decisions and communicate to portfolio stakeholders
+Commit selection decisions and communicate to portfolio stakeholders.

-Create a central repository for project data
+Create a central repository for project data.

-All of this and more using one centralized, collaborated environment can be easily achieved.
+All of this and more can be achieved easily using one centralized, collaborative environment.

 Project/Program Governance

-In many organizations there remains a gap in the governing surveillance of project activities.
+In many organizations, there remains a gap in the governing surveillance[AU: explain what term means] of project activities.
 Companies typically operate on the basis of a global or regional matrix of product groups and market territories.

-The following is an illustration of common principle business activity via business centers (Figure 1.7):
+Figure 1.7 illustrates common major business activity via business centers.

-Figure 1.7: Principle Business Activities (Source: Advisicon) [01-07-principleBusinessActivities.eps]
+Figure 1.7 Principal Business Activities [01-07-principleBusinessActivities.eps]

+Source: Advisicon

 Associated with each of these business centers is a corresponding internal department.
 The key to improving and delivering shareholder value is to understand the requirements, or demand, since everything else flows from this process of demand creation.
-Years of research and focus on each of these business centers have provided companies with considerable tools and methodologies to improve the performance of each business center which this book will not go into detail or judge.
-However, communication and connectivity in relation to each other outside of their respective boundaries has been lacking.
+Years of research and focus on each of these business centers have provided companies with considerable tools and methodologies to improve the performance of each business center, tools this book will not describe.
+However, communication and connectivity in relation to each other[AU: each other what?] outside of their respective boundaries has been lacking.